 Tickets £10.
 All unreserved seating.
 Book online at ticketsource.co.uk/romseyabbey (booking fee applies) or contact Romsey Visitor Information Centre, 13 Church Street, Romsey.
 Tel: 01794 512987.

 i) 10 am Festal Eucharist with Guest Preacher – Revd Canon Sue Wallace.

 ii) 6.30pm Festal Evensong with Guest Preacher – The Right Revered Debbie Sellin, Suffragan Bishop of Southampton.

-Throughout the festival, we are also delighted to exhibit two works by Anna Mayhew-Smith including her icon of Ethelflaeda (pictured).
+We are also delighted to exhibit two works by Anna Mayhew-Smith including her icon of Ethelflaeda (pictured).
 Anna is an icon painter, born and brought up in Moscow and living in England for the past 15 years.
 She is very interested in bringing traditional iconography to bear on Britain’s many early saints.
 Orthodox Christians consider all saints from the first millennium to be full members of a universal church, since the churches of the East and West did not formally split until 1054AD.
 Anglican, Catholic or Orthodox, St Ethelflaeda is a witness to all Christians.